ch-1221-777/GreenSpaceAnalysis/README.md

 <img src="images/CA_AirQuality_BestWorstCounties_2020.png" alt="BestWorstCounties2020" width="700" height="350">

-From these bar plots we identify the worst counties in terms air quality to be Southern California counties with Riverside, San Bernardino, Los Angeles and Kern all which are adjacent counties appearing in every data set.
-San Diego county makes it to this list only in 1990 ... has this county since adopted green initiaves such as preserving protected areas or prioritizing green urban planning?
-What is the percentage of green space in San Diego in 1990 vs 2020?
+Here we discover very little variation in the counties that make it to the top 5 by Total Unhealthy Days.
+Making every list are the neighboring  Southern California counties of Kern, Los Angeles, Riverside and San Bernardino.
+With Tulare and Fresno also making regular appearances.
+San Diego county makes the list of top 5 by Total Unhealthy Days only in 1990.
+Is it possible that San Diego county has since adopted green-space-promoting initiatives?
+What was the percent of green space in 1990?

-On the other hand, the best counties in terms of air quality are mainly Northern California counties with Lake making the list for every data set.
-What is the percentage of green space in Lake county and what are this county's initiatives in terms of green spaces?
-Some more central counties making the top 5 are Santa Cruz and San Benito.
+On the other hand, we also discover that most counties making the top 5 by Good Days lists are located in Northern California with Lake county making the top 5 in each data set.
+We also notice more variation in the counties making the top 5 by Good Days lists.
+Some central counties making some top 5 lists are Santa Cruz and San Benito.

-Below map the air quality data in terms of Total Unhealthy Days per county for the years 1990, 2000, 2010, 2020.
+In the next figures we map the number of **Total Unhealthy Days** per year for each California county.
+This illustrates the variation in air quality across different counties and provides geographical context.
+We produce maps for the year 1990, 2000, 2010, and 2020.

 #### 1990
 <img src="images/CA_AirQualityMap_1990.png" alt="AQMap1990" width="600" height="400">